 Ian is global Technical Marketing Manager for PQ Silicas, with responsibility for identifying new growth opportunities, together with ensuring the company’s global manufacturing standards and quality meets regulatory requirements in the pharmaceutical, food and personal care markets.

 Steve has had a long term interest in the importance of suppliers to the industry, catalysed during his management of the Glaxo supplier development programme, led onto his involvement with the PQG ‘Partners’ project.

-Over the past 14 years Steve has had several different QA roles with GSK companies auditing and providing support for contractors for new products, service contractors and material suppliers.
+Steve held several different QA roles with GSK companies auditing and providing support for contractors for new products, service contractors and material suppliers before taking retirement in 2019.
 He previously worked in the chemical industry in development, manufacturing and project management.
-His current role with GSK is Quality Operations Manager covering a range of contractors in Europe.

 Steve can be contacted on email@example.com.